GeoMOER/moer-base-python/docs/units/_unit02/unit02-01_Overview.md

 ## Learning Objectives
 By the end of this unit, participants will be able to:

-* declare and use variables in Python;
 * distinguish between numeric, boolean, and string data types;
 * perform basic operations on numbers and strings;
 * apply boolean logic in simple expressions;
-* convert between different data types as needed.
+* convert between different data types as needed;
+* declare and use simple variables to store data.

 ---